Bollywood's legendary actor Dilip Kumar dies at 98 | DW | 07.07.2021

 "He was blessed with unparalleled brilliance, due to which audiences across generations were enthralled," Modi said on Twitter.
 "His passing away is a loss to our cultural world.
 Condolences to his family, friends and innumerable admirers."

-Amitabh Bachchan, another Bollywood star said he was "deeply saddened" by the death of his one-time co-star from the 1982 film "Shakti."
+Amitabh Bachchan, another Bollywood star, said he was "deeply saddened" by the death of his one-time co-star in the 1982 film "Shakti."

 The iconic actor was nicknamed "The Tragedy King" for the kind of roles he played — usually a lovelorn character who died in the end.